gatsbyjs/gatsby/packages/gatsby-source-drupal/README.md

 _NOTES_:

-When using [includes](https://www.drupal.org/docs/8/modules/jsonapi/includes) in your JSON:API calls the included data will automatically become available to query, even if the link types are skipped using `disallowedLinkTypes`.
+When using [includes](https://www.drupal.org/docs/8/modules/jsonapi/includes) in your JSON:API calls the included data will automatically become available to query, even if the link types are skipped using `disallowedLinkTypes` or `allowedLinkTypes`.

 This enables you to fetch only the data you need at build time, instead of all data of a certain entity type or bundle.